asanetargoss/HardcoreAlchemy/README.md

 ## Developing/building

-### Workspace setup
-* Create a folder and clone this repository in a subfolder
-* Run `./gradlew setupDecompWorkspace eclipse`
-    * `setupDecompWorkspace` sets up dependencies for Minecraft, Forge, etc and updates access transformers
-    * `eclipse` makes everything available for the Eclipse IDE and should be removed/replaced if using IntelliJ Idea
-* If using Eclipse and you want to make changes to the code, you can use the top folder as a workspace and import the subfolder as a project

 ### Dependencies

 This branch targets the 0.4.1+ version of the modpack.
-Download the 0.4.1 zip file from the link below and add its contents to `libs/` in the Hardcore Alchemy repository folder (create the folder if it does not exist):
+Download the 0.4.1 zip file from the link below and be ready to add its contents to `libs/` in the Hardcore Alchemy repository folder when asked:

 http://www.mediafire.com/folder/grwn2vsjr2lce/Hardcore_Alchemy_Libs